 How weatherization can work for you

-In any season, weatherization can a valuable impact to cost-effective living.
+In any season, weatherization can be a valuable impact to cost-effective living.
 THAPgroup's Weatherization Assistance Program (WAP) helps reduce energy costs for low-income families and individuals by improving the energy efficiency and safety of homes.

 HOW WEATHERIZATION WORKS